A Wall Street trader sells $100m: market platforms empower him, while charging 0.25% or less.

 Much has been written about contrasts in mobility, income, health, and political power between people like Joe and Sharon.
 Our focus is the quality of marketplaces available for each to pursue their economic aspirations.
 As Sharon’s prospects of a regular job recede, her reliance on marketplaces increases.
 Joe’s entire career is predicated on access to markets.

 Today, both are selling small units; Joe’s random currency tranches, Sharon’s hours.
-Exchanges where Joe sells are 5-factor (above), they work together as a whole; huge numbers of buyers competing for what he offers.
+Exchanges where Joe sells are very close to 5-factor (above), they work together as a whole with huge numbers of buyers competing for what he offers.
 Rich, actionable, data is shared.
-The only way in which Sharon’s exchanges interoperate is their joined-up campaigning to overturn worker rights.
+About the only way in which Sharon’s exchanges interoperate is their joined-up campaigning to overturn worker rights.
 Facing incompatible platforms, Sharon must chose between them.
 So she only has exposure to a small sub-set of the buyers who would pay for her skills, and no data on them.

 Joe’s seamless network of exchanges gives him stability; if one fails, activity just diverts to others.
 But Sharon could diligently develop a strong track record in a siloed market that suddenly shutters taking her immediate flow of work, track record, and buyer relationships with it.
 Joe’s across-exchanges software will – of course – factor overheads into each selling decision.
 That forces exchanges to compete over the lowest charges.
 Sharon’s channels to buyers are fighting for investors; they need to constantly drive up what they extract from her earnings.